List-KR/List-KR/README.en.md

 > You need to enable List-KR by finding it in language specific filters for List-KR to be work properly.

 > [!IMPORTANT]
-> List-KR filter is not supported on any adblockers except AdGuard and uBlock Origin; even if it is added by an uesr, it may cause a malfunction, let alone the expected operation.
+> List-KR filters list is not supported on any adblockers except AdGuard and uBlock Origin; even if it is added by an uesr, it may cause a malfunction, let alone the expected operation.
+Any related request will be ignored and closed.

 **AdGuard**:
 ```